link108/releaseinfo/README.md

-# releaseinfo
+# releaseinfo [wip]

-Releaseinfo is a github action to automatically modify the version dependencies in a Spinnaker repo's `gradle.properties` files.
+Releaseinfo is a github action to gather information required for releasing the project.
 It requires the following inputs:

 * **ref**: The git ref that triggered this workflow run.
 This should almost always be `${{ github.ref }}`
 * **key**: The key in the `gradle.properties` file that will be modified (e.g. `korkVersion`)